ldutoit/YEP_diet/README.md

 Metadata info *tocome*

 ## Source files
 the original data comes consists of 16S samples for 220 penguins.
+1 is metagenomic data.
+The other 219 are
 ## Analyses

 ### Quick and Dirty